 Michal joined Watsi on January 4th, 2021.
-Nine months ago, Michal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michal's most recent donation supported Cosmas, a seven-month-old baby boy from Kenya, to fund a colostomy closure surgery.
+One year ago, Michal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michal's most recent donation supported Jess, a bright-eyed 2-year-old toddler from Haiti, to fund surgery preparation and transport for life-saving cardiac surgery.

 Cosmas is a 7-month-old baby and the last born in his family.
 His mother lost her job a few months ago due to spending more time at the hospital with him.
 She now solely relies on her talent for crocheting to earn a living.
 She specializes in making bags, sweaters, and socks.
 Cosmas' father left their family a few years ago, after the birth of the first-born child.
 After he was treated, Cosmas’ father came back briefly, then left a few weeks later.
 He does not support them in any way, thus Cosmas' mother is appealing for financial help for his medical care.
 Cosmas underwent a colostomy, in which the end of the colon is brought through an opening in the abdominal wall.
 This surgery is often performed to bypass bowel malformations, but colostomies are usually temporary and may call for closure.
 In Cosmas' case, his colostomy requires closure to restore bowel function and prevent future complications.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,084 to cover the cost of a colostomy closure for Cosmas.
 The surgery is scheduled to take place on September 2nd and, once completed, will hopefully allow him to live more comfortably and confidently.
 Cosmas’ mother says, “having raised my other child who also had some health complications and made it through successfully, I am determined that we will find a way for Cosmas’ surgery.”